triton-inference-server/model_analyzer/docs/config.md

 ## CLI and YAML Config Options

 A list of all the configuration options supported by both the CLI and YAML config file are shown below.
+Brackets indicate that a parameter is optional.
+For non-list and non-object parameters the value is set to the specified default.

+The CLI flags corresponding to each of the options below are obtained by converting the `snake_case` options to `--kebab-case`.
+For example, `export_path` in the YAML would be `--export-path` in the CLI.

 ```yaml
 # Path to the Model Repository